pluots/PyAltium/README.md

 # PyAltium

 A tool to process Altium file types.
-Currently only supports reading of .SchLib files.
+Currently only supports reading of .SchLib and .PcbLib files.

-## Information & Usage
+See full documentation here: [pyaltium.readthedocs.io](pyaltium.readthedocs.io)

 ### SchLib

-Currently the only schematic library capability is creating a list of library items, with some details

 Sample usage: